GUIDE TO SOLAR

 Solar Resources of the United States and Germany

-Even though Germany’s solar potential has always been far worse than the U.S. (another than Seattle and Alaska), Germany was the world’s unlikely leader of produced solar electricity for almost an entire decade.
+Even though Germany’s solar potential has always been far worse than the U.S. (other than Seattle and Alaska), Germany was the world’s unlikely leader of produced solar electricity for almost an entire decade.
 It means that every part of the lower 48 states gets enough sun to save hundreds of dollars per year, including the Northeast.

 Credit: National Renewable Energy Laboratory

 Germany is just a little bigger in size than the Northeastern U.S. with less sunlight and sun hours, yet even with the 80% decline in new PV installation, Germany still managed to produce more solar power than the entire U.S. in 2016, our record-breaking year, which means we can definitely cultivate much more sun than we currently do if we want to.

 3 Out of 10 Top Solar States in 2016 were in the Northeast.